h671434/dat102_innlevering1/kode/src/opggave2/answers.md

 In practice, it doesn't work quite as well as we can see by running the java class in this directory.
-On my machine the average time from running the method 200 times was 12.0, 92.0, and 613.6 ms. This doesn't match the theory to such a great extent as the average should increase by 10 each time n increases by a factor of 10.
+On my machine the average time from running the method 200 times was 12.0, 92.0, and 613.6 ms. This doesn't match the theory to such a great extent as the average should increase by a factor of 10 each time n increases by a factor of 10.